storborg/pyramid_frontend/README.rst

 Static Files
 ------------

 Each theme has exactly one static file directory.
+It will be served up at an underscore-prefixed path corresponding to the theme's key.

 Asset Compilation